GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 This tutorial assumes that you already have a [Google Cloud](https://console.cloud.google.com/freetrial) account.

-[Set up your Google Cloud projects](https://cloud.google.com/translate/media/docs/streaming#set_up_your_project) to enable the Media Translation API.
+Follow the instructions in the Media Translation documentation to [set up your Google Cloud projects](https://cloud.google.com/translate/media/docs/streaming#set_up_your_project) to enable the Media Translation API.

 ## Required hardware